What to see and do in Bangkok: Must-sees?

 Wat Ratchabophit

-11. Escape the chaos for a while in Lumpini Park or Chatuchak Park.
+12. Escape for a while from the chaos in Lumpini Park or Chatuchak Park.

 After a day of walking around the chaotic city, what better way to escape to a park for a while and enjoy a bit of peace and quiet.
 Bangkok has several, including Lumpini in the modern area, and Chatuchak near Chatuchak Market.